KoolestKatEver/rest-api/readme.md

-# Flask REST API Demo
+# Flask REST API Question 1

 This project demonstrates a simple REST API built with Python's Flask framework.
 The API performs CRUD (Create, Read, Update, Delete) operations on student data, allowing you to add, retrieve, update, and delete student records.